FINRAOS/herd-mdl/mkdocs/docs/mdlt.md

 ## MDLT Known Issues

 ### The vpc 'vpc-xxxxxx' has dependencies and cannot be deleted
-*   Solution Steps to delete vpc manually:
+*   Steps to delete the vpc manually:
     *   find vpc id from createVpc stack output parameter VPC.
     *   go to aws vpc console and click Your VPCs
     *   enter the vpc id found in step one.
-    *   choose the found vpc, click button Actions, Delete Vpc, select the checkbox to delete connect, confirm vpc deletion by clicking the button 'Yes, Delete'
+    *   select your vpc, click button Actions, Delete Vpc, select the checkbox to delete connect, confirm vpc deletion by clicking the button 'Yes, Delete'

 ### After MDLT execution, mdlt wrapper stack is not deleted automatically.
 *   Solution steps to delete mdlt wrapper stack maunally: